Kein/ABPML/README.md

 Mods spawned automatically according to their config rules.

-**Shift+F2** to summon basic UI (WIP)
+**Shift+F2** :: to summon basic UI (WIP)

-**=** to close UI (or used button)
+**Equals [=]** :: to close UI when active (or use a button)

-**crn.quality 1** - use this console command if game has input locked to UI (requires `bSpawnConsole=True` if supported)
+**crn.quality 1** :: use this console command if game has input locked to UI (requires `bSpawnConsole=True` if supported)

 ### Creating compatible mods
 1. Find your Unreal Engine installation folder (call it `engine_root\`)
 2. Copy folder `Engine\` from `BinaryData\` folder in this repo into your `engine_root\`.
 There will be no overwrites.
 3. Create basic project for your game or start existing
-4. In the `Content Browser`, on the bottom right, click `View options`, select `Show Engine Content` and disable Plugin/C++ if you dont need it (to avoid clutter)
+4. In the `Content Browser`, on the bottom right, click `View options`, select `Show Engine Content` and disable Plugin/C++ if you don't need it (to avoid clutter)
 5. Now, toggle asset tree view on the left and navigate to `Engine Content/ABPML`. right click and select `Validate`, then repeat and select `Resave all`
 6. Go back to your projects `Content/` folder.
 7. Create folder `Mods/`, inside that folder create some folder for your mod to keep organized, it can be a short name of your mod.
 For example `Mods/InfiniteAmmo/`
 8. Create new `Data Asset` asset (in Miscellaneous on right click) in this folder, as base/parent select `PDA_ABPML_ModConfig`
 9. Name it as `ABPML_ModConf_<your_mod_short_name>` where last bit (without `<>` is mod's short name)
 10. Create your Actor or UserWidget Blueprint that will be your mod.
 Name it as `ABPML_Mod_<your_mod_short_name>`
+11. Optionally, inherit from `ABPML_IModBase` interface
-11. Open your `ABPML_ModConf` DataAsset, and in `ModToLoad` select your mod object `ABPML_Mod_***`
+12. Open your `ABPML_ModConf` DataAsset, and in `ModToLoad` select your mod object `ABPML_Mod_***`
-12. Fill the rest of the settings, save.
+13. Fill the rest of the settings, save.
-13. Edit your mod to your hearts content.
+14. Edit your mod to your hearts content.
-14. Use pak-chunks or manual PAKing to pak your mods content with full path (ie. you need to pack `Mods/` folder structure)
+15. Use pak-chunks or manual PAKing to pak your mods content with full path (ie. you need to pack `Mods/` folder structure)
-15. Drop created PAK into game's `Paks` folder.
+16. Drop created PAK into game's `Paks` folder.
 Depending on game' setup, `_P` prefix might be needed, otherwise, use `pakchunk` when available.
-16. That's all
+17. That's all

 ### Naming rules

 Although automatic mod discovery system does not require any strict naming, because it cannot be relied upon in 100% of cases, strict naming required for forward and backward compatibility.
 Rules as of now:
 *  Prefix for mod config: **ABPML_ModConf_**
 *  Prefix for main mod object: **ABPML_Mod_**